salmabassem/Methylation_Classifier/README.md

-# Random Forest on Mixed Data — PBMC as 14th Epitype
+# Random Forest Classifier on our Methylation i-PLEX 42 CpGs to classify Epitypes

 This repository contains an end-to-end analysis and reproducible workflow for retraining a **Random Forest (RF)** classifier on mixed AML epitypes, treating **PBMC** as the 14th epitype.
-For more information about the epitypes please read our upcoming publication: "Epigenocopies of genetic markers expand risk assessment in acute myeloid leukemia"
+For more information about the epitypes please read our upcoming publication: "DNA methylation epitypes highlight underlying developmental and disease pathways in acute myeloid leukemia" and our upcoming publication "Epigenocopies of genetic markers expand risk assessment in acute myeloid leukemia"
 The analysis is implemented in R, with outputs summarized in an HTML report.

 ---